- Massachusetts, 1999

 Marc majored in English and communications and earned a B.A., cum laude, from the University of Michigan, Ann Arbor and a J.D. from Suffolk University Law School, cum laude.
 Marc started working at the Law Offices of William Diller in 1997.
 Marc and his father, William practiced law together between 1999 and 2013.
 In 2013, Marc started DILLER LAW, P.C.

-Marc is the father and step father of four children.
+Marc is the father of two children.
 He coaches recreational basketball.
 In his free time, Marc enjoys golfing and watching movies.

 Selected Recent Cases